-A friendly reminder, so that you can learn from my mistake!
-Do not order champagne.
-In London, Champagne is actual, high-end, French Champagne.
-For my now-curious British readers - when ordering, American still use the term colloquially to mean fizz and then the bar tender will list out the different options available - prosecco, cava, etc.
+In London, Champagne is actual, high-end, super expensive, and delicious, French Champagne.
+For my now-curious British readers who are wondering what I'm talking about - when ordering drinks, American still use the term "champagne" colloquially to mean "fizz" and then the bar tender will list out the different options available - prosecco, cava, etc.

-Yes, a couple!
-In fact, there is a full-length interval (intermission) in each portion of the play - lots of time for stepping out to the lobby for a quick drink!
+Yes, actually you'll have two intermissions during this experience!
+In fact, there is a full-length interval (intermission) in each Part of the play - lots of time for stepping out to the lobby for that quick drink!

-But, remember, you'll have to wait in line and go through the full security procedure again when you come back - so do allow enough time for that.
+But, remember, you'll have to wait in line and go through the full security procedure again when you come back to start Part II - so do allow enough time for that.

 And finally - enjoy!!
-It's so wonderful to be immersed in the Wizarding World!
+Harry Potter and the Cursed Child is such a treasure and it's so wonderful to be immersed in the Wizarding World!